jewelsofthought/neshama/site/posts/qkab/masc_fem.md

   <img src='/posts/img/qkab/Diagram%20MF1%20-%20m&f.png' alt='M&F 1' width='100' height='100' />
 </figure>

 The male forms a circle of protection for the female.
 He faces outward, protecting her from external effects, thus his consciousness is focused on the outside.
 She works from the inside, nurturing and nourishing the internal spaces of our existence, and thus faces inward.
 He protects the female, not allow anything impure in, giving her space to express herself.
-Her’s is to allow the dynamic fire of the masculine to be expressed in the world, but needs to control it enough to be able to temper and guide it.
+Her's is to allow the dynamic fire of the masculine to be expressed in the world, but needs to control it enough to be able to temper and guide it.
 Just as one needs to tend to a fire.

 <figure style='float: left'>
   <img src='/posts/img/qkab/Diagram%20MF1a%20-%20Dynamics.png' alt='M&F Dynamics' width='100' height='100' />